KQM-git/HSRNews/archive/484.md

 ■2024/02/09

+- Fixes an issue where there is a chance that players could not progress the game after completing the "Hanu's Adventure" stage in the "Hanu's Prison Break" event.
+If you run into this issue, please restart the game and allow the game to download the latest update.

 - Fixes an issue that when leaving Robert's Synesthesia Dreamscape in the Adventure Mission "Cosmic Star," map abnormalities will lead to an inability to proceed with the mission.

 ■2024/02/08